WallGo investigates: Theoretical uncertainties in the bubble wall velocity

-Uncertainties arising in the (linearised) Boltzmann equation propagate to the wall velocity through deviations from equilibrium, $\delta f_1$.
-Since the equilibrium distributions are included separately in the scalar field equation of motion and hydrodynamic equations, a relative $\mathcal{O}(1)$ error in $\delta f_1$ induces a relative $\mathcal{O}(\delta f_1/f_\text{eq})$ error in the wall velocity.
+Uncertainties arising in the (linearised) Boltzmann equation propagate to the wall velocity through deviations from equilibrium, $\delta f_1$, which lead to uncertainties in the pressure.
+Since the equilibrium distributions are included separately in the scalar field equation of motion and hydrodynamic equations, a relative $\mathcal{O}(1)$ error in $\delta f_1$ induces a relative $\mathcal{O}(\delta f_1/f_\text{eq})$ error in the pressure, the error in the wall velocity then follows from eq.~\eqref{eq:vwError}.
 We have identified several sources of error that approximately reach this magnitude.
 The size of deviations from local equilibrium is determined by the relative importance of collisions versus the background field in the Boltzmann equation.
 In the limit of large collisions, deviations from equilibrium vanish as $\delta f/f_\text{eq}\propto 1/\mathcal{C}$, while in the opposite limit of small collisions, $\delta f/f_\text{eq}= \mathcal{O}(1)$.

 We have also studied uncertainties in the scalar equation of motion itself.
 Our conclusions, summarised in the lower half of table~\ref{tab:uncertainties_summarised}, also reveal numerically large uncertainties.
 Using a standard one-loop approximation, the parametric size of these errors is somewhat smaller than those in the Boltzmann equation.
 However, uncertainties in the scalar equation of motion more directly affect the wall speed.
 Consequently, even though the errors are parametrically suppressed by a single power of the coupling $g \equiv \sqrt{g^2}$, this offers little benefit at realistic coupling values.